TheLessonHere/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
-SQL is the language used to query a database based off it's values.
+SQL is the language used to query a database based off its values.

 - [ ] Why do tables need a `primary key`?
 So that they have a unique indentifier that allows a query to select them specifically.